Directed by Francisco Orvañanos

 Am I just too stupid to see a deeper meaning?
 Am I just too stupid to see the genius of this film?
-Because if what I feel about this movie is stupidity, then in God’s name, I long not to become smart.
+Because if what I feel about this movie is stupidity, then in the name of the Father, Son, and Holy Spirit, I long not to become smart.
 Maybe there is a deeper meaning to this, and through what we can learn from this movie, we can all join together around a Backgammon board in a deep hole of poetic boredom.
 Because this is how close a movie can get to giving its audience literally nothing.
 It’s almost equivalent to staring at a blank screen for ninety minutes and imagining that there’s a much better movie playing.

 The only reason Backgammon is not worse than Chaos is because while watching Backgammon, I didn’t feel personally attacked.
 But that’s hardly consolation.